wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## Ten years of global burned area products from spaceborne remote sensing—A review_ Analysis of user needs and recommendations for future developments
 2014

+We surveyed a wide range of users of global fire data products whilst also undertaking a review of the latest scientific literature.

 ## Remote Sensing Techniques in Monitoring Post-Fire Effects and Patterns of Forest Recovery in Boreal Forest Regions A Review
 2014